tuliobluz/map/README.md

 * `playwright`
     * `.github`: contains a template for GitHub actions.
     * `pages`: contains the page objects to be used on the spec tests
+    * `resources`: contains test data and files to be used in tests.
     * `tests`: contains the specifications for the tests.
         * `demo.spec.js`: a sample specification.

 ## How to Run